patrocc6/dashboard-app/README.md

 - Assign a team to a project (admin)
 - Assign team member to tasks
 - Team members can update task dates
+- Allow only admins to access admin dashboard

 ## TODO:
 - Form validation notifications